phenopackets/phenopacket-tools/README.md

 The library validates the basic syntax and semantic requirements of the Phenopacket Schema as well as the adherence to additional user-defined requirements.

+## Availability

+Most users should download the latest distribution archive from the [Releases page](https://github.com/phenopackets/phenopacket-tools/releases).
+Alternatively, *phenopacket-tools* can be built from source, as described in the user guide.

 ## Documentation

 The documentation includes a [Tutorial](http://phenopackets.org/phenopacket-tools/tutorial.html) showing